Goldstar (character): Michelle Carter

 Booster's twin sister Michelle Carter traveled back in time like her brother and was interested in being a superhero.
 Michelle decided to explore the present, a time unfamiliar to her and "borrowed" the Goldstar costume.
-Michelle's suit has been shown to have more powers than originally seen, as she can now fire energy blasts from her wrists like her brother, that still appear as magnetically based, albeit on par with the fully energetic ones of her brother.
-It is also assumed that her suit was altered by Rip Hunter the same way that Booster's was, to protect her while traveling through the time stream, probably enhancing her abilities in the process, as Rip still has access to the same technology used to build and keep in shape the original Booster Gold suit.
-She later died during her adventures.
+Michelle's suit has been shown to have more powers than originally seen, as she can now fire energy blasts from her wrists.

-Her death is later revealed as fully expunged from the timeline: since no body was found after the explosion, Rip Hunter actually plucked her from her designed fate to deposit her safely years after her supposed death.
-Michelle spends some time blissfully unaware of the deeper implications of her return, until Jason Goldstein, the villainous Rex Hunter, deleted from his intended timeline by the Time Stealers because of Rip Hunter's actions, returns as a chronal energy being, forcing Goldstar to witness her intended fate.
-Despite Rex Hunter's defeat, Michelle is left deeply traumatized, and starts obsessing about her own death, strongly believing her life to be a glitch in the timeline.
-Resentful against Rip Hunter for having hidden her real fate from her, Goldstar disables Skeets with a powerful magnetic blasts, and escapes into the timestream to an unknown place.
+Rip Hunter saves Michelle from an explosion that would have killed her and deposits her safely years after her supposed death.
+Michelle spends some time unaware of the deeper implications of her return, until Rex Hunter, who was deleted from his intended timeline by the Time Stealers because of Rip Hunter's actions, returns as a chronal energy being, forcing Goldstar to witness her intended fate.
+Despite Rex Hunter's defeat, Michelle is left deeply traumatized, and starts obsessing about her own death, believing her life to be a glitch in the timeline.
+Resentful against Rip Hunter for having hidden her real fate from her, Goldstar disables Skeets and escapes.

-While Rip and Booster tried to find her, they did not find any trace of her.
-She was revealed to be heading to Coast City in the eve of its destruction.
-Booster Gold found her in Coast City and brought her back to the present, but her boyfriend Drew died in Coast City's destruction.
-Afterward, this results in her contemplating going back to the 25th century.
-She informs Booster Gold who convince her to remain with him and Rip.
+While Rip and Booster find that Goldstar is heading to Coast City on the eve of its destruction.
+Booster Gold finds Goldstar and brought her back to the present, but her boyfriend Drew dies in Coast City's destruction.
+Goldstar contemplates returning to the 25th century, but is convinced to stay by Booster Gold.